silverspyder15/emacsLibs/README.md

 This repository stores my emacs configuration libraries.
 These are lisp files which can be imported by emacs.
+To use:
+1. Place the emacs file in your home direcotry.
-To use, modify the .emacs file with the directory paths for your home directory.
+2. Modify the .emacs file with the directory paths for your home directory.